-Cannon Fodder 2 is almost the same as the first game, but with different graphics and levels.
+- Cannon Fodder 2 is almost the same as the first game, but with different graphics and levels.

-Homeworld: Cataclysm was apparently supposed to be an expansion pack to the original game, but ended up becoming a standalone when the developers started making gameplay and graphics engine changes.
+- Homeworld: Cataclysm was apparently supposed to be an expansion pack to the original game, but ended up becoming a standalone release when the developers started making gameplay and graphics engine changes.
 The results are still controversial.
 Controversy in the plotline aside, the more sequel-like sequel Homeworld 2 uses a control scheme much more similar to Cataclysm's than that of the first game.

-Rock Band 2 adds some interface tweaks and 84 new songs, but that's about it.
+- Rock Band 2 adds some interface tweaks and 84 new songs, but that's about it.
 Of course, it's hard to expect a whole lot more; it'd be kind of like attempting to innovate dodgeball or birthday parties.
 There is some room for improvement, though, especially as far as the instrument peripherals go, and the new peripherals packaged with Rock Band 2 are much better than the originals.
-And even then, if you're buying just the game and using your old instruments, 84 songs for $60 is a bargain by Rock Band's usual 1.99/song pricing.
+And even then, if you're buying just the game and using your old instruments, 84 songs for $60 is a bargain by Rock Band's usual $1.99/song pricing.

-This is the case for damn near every Rhythm Game ever, especially the BEMANI franchise.
+- This is the case for damn near every Rhythm Game ever, especially the BEMANI franchise.

-Dance Dance Revolution tried to subvert this with the Dance Dance Revolution Solo sub-series, which use single-player cabinets with up-left and up-right arrows in addition to the four familiar ones.
+- Dance Dance Revolution tried to subvert this with the Dance Dance Revolution Solo sub-series, which uses single-player cabinets with up-left and up-right arrows in addition to the four familiar ones.
 It didn't last beyond DDR 4th Mix PLUS, though it made a comeback for DDR Konamix, which uses the 4th Mix engine despite being released in 2002, just before the release of the Japanese DDR MAX 2.

 Role Playing Game